idesis-gmbh/BareBrowser/app/_root/README.md

 \*Assuming a standard installation in `%ProgramFiles%`.

-The default configuration looks like this:
+This default configuration (from the application directory above) looks like this:

 ```json
 {